 Meet with the manager (or client) to learn why they want to go ahead with this project.
 It is also really valuable to understand who the decision-makers are regarding the final policy, for example, do senior staff have the authority to approve changes, or will it need to be approved by councillors?

 This question relates to whether it is an internal policy (related to the way things are done within a council) or whether it is an external policy.
 This isn’t always black and white.
 Some policies are obviously external ones — they are required by legislation and there are specific requirements to consult the public before adopting any changes to it.
 Policies in this group include resource management plan policies, reserve management plan policies and development contributions policies.

 Other policies are clearly for internal use only.
 These include human resources policies such as computer use by staff, dress standards, or when leave without pay requests will be considered.

 Then there are policies somewhere in the middle.
 This is the type of policy I have been working on and it is the main focus of this article.
 These types of policies affect members of the community, but there isn’t a legislative requirement to review them in a particular way.
 That means councils have more discretion about how much consultation to carry out, and the engagement methods to be used.
 These types of policies may relate to how a council goes about procuring services from businesses, providing funding for external organisations, or managing activities on road reserves.

 If you are asked to develop or review one of these mid-range policies, it is really important to gain clear guidance from your manager or client on who will be responsible for approving the policy, as this will affect the process, timeframes and resources required to complete the work.

 Once you have enough general guidance, it’s time to come up with a project plan.
-I followed the four steps recommended by Nancy J Campbell in ‘Writing Effective Policies and Procedures’, which are project planning, analysis, research and prewriting.
+I followed the four steps recommended by Nancy J Campbell in ‘Writing Effective Policies and Procedures’ (available from Amazon), which are project planning, analysis, research and prewriting.

 Step 1 – Project planning